 In the USA, you will hear lots of mention of the phrase, “unlimited data”.
 What does it really mean?
 An unlimited data plan usually means that you won’t pay extra no matter how much data you use. ut that is not all.
 Often, it has fine prints that usually include a fair usage policy.
 This policy is often a clause that says when you use data above a certain volume, your Internet connection is throttled i.e. your available speed is dropped, so your browsing is slowed down.

-Wireless carriers say this is implemented to protect the network and other data users who will be negatively impacted from the activities of some subscribers who binge on data.
+Wireless carriers and telecom companies say this is implemented to protect the network and other data users who will be negatively impacted from the activities of some subscribers who binge on data.
 Slowing heavy users down helps to keep the impact of their usage on the wireless network down.

 What does unlimited texting mean?